 Planting biodiversity-boosting, flowering meadows in urban areas has proven to enhance the conservation of pollinators.
 Bees thrive in blooming city environments that act as hotspots for bees’ pollination services and offer them food and shelter on prime real estate.

 Bee-friendly urban gardens are sprouting worldwide.
 They might not be as manicured as the formal displays of cultivated flowerbeds we’re used to, but they’re kinder to the environment and cheaper to plant and maintain.
 These bohemian “prairies” form ecosystems that also support birds and other creatures, and their extended flowering periods are a relay race of varietals, delectable and vital to threatened pollinators.
-Perennial meadows produce 20 times more nectar and six times more pollen than annual versions (PLOS One scientific journal), though pollinators are even grateful for weeds such as dandelions.
+A study published in PLOS One scientific journal shows that perennial meadows produce 20 times more nectar and six times more pollen than annual versions, though pollinators are even grateful for weeds such as dandelions.